 Executive Council

-The Executive Council, presided over by the Chief Executive, decides on matters of policy, the introduction of bills to the Legislative Council and the drafting of subordinate legislation.
-The Council comprises 15 principal officials and 16 non-official members.
+The Executive Council assists the Chief Executive in policy-making and advises the Chief Executive on matters relating to the introduction of bills and subsidiary legislation.
+The Council comprises 21 principal officials and 16 non-official members.
 All members are appointed by the Chief Executive from among the senior officials of the executive authorities, members of the Legislative Council and public figures.
 They serve for a period no longer than the expiry of the Chief Executive's term of office.

-The main administrative and executive functions of government are carried out by 12 policy bureaux and 61 departments and agencies, staffed mostly by civil servants.
+The main administrative and executive functions of government are carried out by policy bureaux and departments.

-The civil service employs approximately 156,000 people, or about four per cent of the Hong Kong workforce.
+The civil service employs approximately 177,000 persons (excluding judges, judicial officers, ICAC officers and locally engaged staff working in overseas Hong Kong economic and trade offices), or about 4.5 per cent of the Hong Kong's labour force.
 Apart from administering public services, its main tasks are to assist the Chief Executive and principal officials in formulating policies and carrying out decisions.

 Legislative Council

 The Legislative Council is the law-making body of the Hong Kong Special Administrative Region.
-It comprises 70 members, with 35 elected directly by geographical constituencies and 35 elected by functional, occupation-based constituencies.
+The number of Members of the seventh term Legislative Council is increased from 70 to 90, including 40 Members returned by the Election Committee Constituency, 30 Members returned by Functional Constituencies, and 20 Members returned by Geographical Constituencies through elections.
 Apart from its law-making function, the Legislative Council debates issues of public interest, examines and approves budgets, receives and debates the Chief Executive's policy addresses, and endorses the appointment and removal of the judges of the Court of Final Appeal and the Chief Judge of the High Court.

 District Councils